pyoptools.raytrace.surface package

 Returns:

-The distance from the ray origin to the point of intersection with the surface
+The distance from the ray’s origin to the point of intersection with the surface.

-The point of intersection using the coordinate system of the surface
+The coordinates of the intersection point in the coordinate system of the surface.

 hit_list